-In developing the recipe of a mix of uses to create this unique "live-work-walk-dine-play" community in coordination with the University and Township staff, the Applicant has developed a concept plan that repositions and develops the Site in a manner would help reposition the eastern side of the PFC from the struggling suburban office parks that exist throughout the Route 1 Corridor and the State.
+In developing the recipe of a mix of uses to create this unique "live-work-walk-dine-play" community in coordination with the University and Township staff, the Applicant has developed a concept plan that repositions and develops the Site in a manner that helps to transform the eastern side of the PFC from the struggling suburban office parks that exist throughout the Route 1 Corridor and the State.
 As such, among various goals, this Project aims to:

-- Meet the changing dynamics of the market as recognized by the Master Plan; - Add a mixed-use anchor that will help strengthen and reposition the PFC on the east side of the Route 1 Corridor in particular; and, - Create a "recruitment magnet" to draw new tenants and the workforce necessary to fill nearby vacant office space.
+- Meet the changing dynamics of the market as recognized by the Master Plan; - Add a mixed-use anchor that will help strengthen and reposition the PFC on the east side of the Route 1 Corridor in particular; and, - Create a "recruitment magnet" to retain Plainsboro existing employers and attract new ones to fill nearby vacant office space as envisioned by the Master Plan.